 I make a simple fresh strawberry puree that is folded into the cupcake batter and is also used in the buttercream.
 You definitley need to make these during strawberry season!

-Why You'll Love These Strawberry Cupcakes:
+Why You'll Love These Cupcakes

-- There are no artificial colors or flavoring.
+- There are no artificial flavors.

-Baking Tips Before Starting:
+Expert Baking Tips